ustunb/actionable-recourse/README.md

 ----

-**Recourse?**
+### Recourse?

-*Recourse* is the ability to flip the prediction of a machine learning model by change *actionable* input variables (e.g., `income` instead of `age` or `gender`).
+*Recourse* is the ability to flip the prediction of a ML model by changing *actionable* input variables (e.g., `income` instead of `age`).

+**When should models provide recourse?**

+Recourse is an important element of human-facing applications of ML.
+In applications such as lending or allocation of public services, models should allow individuals with the ability to change their prediction.
+In other applications, models should let individuals flip their predictions based on specific types of changes.
+A recidivism prediction model that uses `age` and `prior_arrests`, for example, should a person that is predicted to recidivate with the ability to alter this prediction via `age`.

+**What does this library let me do?**

+The tools in this library allow you check recourse without interfering in the the model development process.

+- What can a person do to obtain a favorable outcome from a model?
+- How many people will be able to alter their predictions?
+- How hard is it for people to change their prediction?

 **Package Highlights**

-- Specify a custom set of feasible actions for each input to a machine learning model.
+- Specify a custom set of feasible actions for the input variables of a machine learning model.

-- Generate a list of actionable changes to flip the prediction of a linear classifier (i.e., what can a person do to obtain a favorable outcome from a model).
+- Generate a list of actionable changes to flip the prediction of a linear classifier -- i.e.,

-- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest (i.e., how many people will be able to alter their predictions?).
+- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest -- i.e.,

-- Measure the *difficulty of recourse* for a linear classifier on a population of interest (i.e., how difficult is it for individuals on change their prediction).
+- Measure the *difficulty of recourse* for a linear classifier on a population of interest -- i.e.,

 ----